 Modern Authentication - Application Permissions - BitTitan App

 This authentication method requires the BitTitan permissions app.
-The steps for this app are described in a following section.
+The steps for this app are described in the following section.

 - This method uses user credentials, but the user will need to be a member of a created MigrationWiz security group in the Microsoft 365 tenant.